-David joined Sonnedix’s leadership team as EVP, Global Head of Project Finance in April 2018.
+David joined Sonnedix’s leadership team as Interim Chief Financial Officer in April 2018.
 He leads the Project Finance team which is responsible for organizing all debt and other non-recourse financing for newly developed or acquired solar projects and optimizing the financing for the company’s existing project portfolios over the long term.
 David is based in London and Miami, and travels extensively in Sonnedix’s key markets.

 David has over 15 years of diverse leadership experience in private equity, project finance, operations, portfolio management and business transformation on a global scale.
 His expertise spans working with the capital markets, banks and tax equity investors, recently financing photovoltaic solar in the US.
 He joined Sonnedix from Precision Agritech Inc., a Los Angeles based company, where he was CFO.
 Prior to that he was at several renewable power related companies, the most notable being AES Corporation, where he was the Vice President Finance for Solar Ridge Power.
 David graduated with a Bachelor of Arts from George Mason University and holds an MBA from the university of North Carolina at Chapel Hill.

 David joined Sonnedix because of his passion for solar’s contribution to the global energy mix, the company’s delivery track record and the calibre of his colleagues.